bednarek-v/ADS-Team-Project-2024/README.md

 ## Using the app
 All changes are final.
 There is no undo button, once you delete something, it is gone.

+## Prerequisites
+Before using the app, ensure that you have the following installed on your system:

+Python: Version 3.x or later (Download Python) Node.js: Version 14.x or later (Download Node.js)
+npm: Comes pre-installed with Node.js (used for managing frontend dependencies) Development Environment
+Backend: The backend is developed using Python with the Flask library for routing and API management.
+Additional dependencies are listed in the requirements.txt file.
+Frontend: The frontend is built using React, a JavaScript library for building user interfaces, and Vite for a fast development environment.
+Libraries Used:
+Backend: Flask, Flask-Cors
+Frontend: React, React-DOM, styled-components Operating System: The app was developed and tested on Windows 10.
+It should also work on other operating systems with the correct environment setup.
+Additional Notes
+For macOS or Linux users, replace python with python3 and pip with pip3 in the terminal commands during installation.